 - DAYLIGHT SAVING TIME (DST): Daylight Saving Time (DST) or Summer Time as it is called in many countries, is a way of getting more daylight out of the summer days by advancing the clocks by one hour during the summer.
 Then, the sun will appear to rise one hour later in the morning when people are usually asleep anyway, at the benefit of one hour longer evenings when awake.
 The sunset and sunrise are one hour later than during normal time. - DROP FRAME: A method of adjusting the nominal 30 frame per second counting rate of SMPTE 12M time code to the actual counting rate of approximately 29.97 frames per second a difference of 1 part in 1001.
 This correction drops 108 frames per hour by skipping frame counts 0 and 1 at the beginning of each minute, except minutes 0, 10, 20, 30, 40 and 50. - EBU (European Broadcasting Union): An organization of European broadcasters that among other activities provides technical recommendations for the 625/50 line television systems. - EBU TECH 3267-E: The EBU recommendation for the parallel interface of 625 line digital video signal.
 This is a revision of the earlier EBU Tech 3246-E standard, which was in turn derived from CCIR-601. - Error Detection and Handling (EDH) is defined in SMPTE RP-165 as a method of determining when bit errors have occurred along the digital video path.
 According to RP-165, two error detection checkwords are used, one for active picture samples, and the other on a full field of samples.
 Three sets of flags are used to convey information regarding detected errors, to facilitate identification of faulty equipment or cabling.
 One set of flags is associated with each checkword, and the third is used to evaluate ancillary data integrity.
 The checkwords and flags are combined into a special error detection data packet that is included as ancillary data in the serial digital signal. - EMBEDDED AUDIO: Digital audio is multiplexed onto a serial digital video data stream according to the SMPTE 272M (standard definition) or SMPTE 299M (high definition) standards. - GPS: Acronym for the Global Positioning System, a satellite based navigation system operated and maintained by the U.S. Department of Defense.
-GPS, the most accurate technology available for marine and land navigation is emerging as the technology of choice in timing applications including site and network synchronization. - The United Nations regulatory body governing all forms of communications.
+GPS, the most accurate technology available for marine and land navigation is emerging as the technology of choice in timing applications including site and network synchronization. - ITU: The United Nations regulatory body governing all forms of communications.
 ITU-R (previously CCIR) regulates the radio frequency spectrum, while ITU-T (previously CCITT) deals with the telecommunications standards. - ITU-R BT470: An international standard for The PAL composite analog television system. - ITU-R601: An international standard for component digital television from which was derived SMPTE 125M and EBU 3246-E standards.
 ITUR-601 defines the sampling systems, matrix values and filter characteristics for both Y, B-Y, R-Y and RGB component digital television signals.
-This document was formerly known as CCIR-601. - ITU-R656: The physical parallel and serial interconnect scheme for ITU-R601.
-ITU-R656 defines the parallel connector pinouts as well as the blanking, sync and multiplexing schemes used in both parallel and serial interfaces.
-It reflects definitions found in EBU Tech 3267 (for 625 line systems) and SMPTE 125M (parallel 525 line systems) and SMPTE 259M (serial 525 line systems).
-This document was formerly known as CCIR-656.
+This document was formerly known as CCIR-601.